projectara/greybus-spec/source/device_class.rst

 Device Class Connection Protocols
 =================================

-This section defines a group of protocols whose purpose is to provide a device abstraction for functionality commonly found on mobile handsets.
-Modules which implement at least one of the protocols defined in this section, and which do not implement any of the protocols defined below in :ref:`bridged-phy-protocols`, are said to be *device class conformant*.
+This section defines a group of Protocols whose purpose is to provide a device abstraction for functionality commonly found on mobile handsets.
+Modules which implement at least one of the Protocols defined in this section, and which do not implement any of the Protocols defined below in :ref:`bridged-phy-protocols`, are said to be *device class conformant*.

 .. note:: Two |unipro|\ -based protocols will take the place of device
-          class protocol definitions in this section:
+          class Protocol definitions in this section:

           - MIPI CSI-3: for camera Modules
           - JEDEC UFS: for storage Modules